 Enable Slide Numbers in the Master

-Other than enabling slide numbers in the Normal view, you can also add them to slides based on a particular Slide Master so that you can control which slides show the slide number and which don't.
-This works if you are using Multiple Masters and/or Slide Layouts.
+If the presentation has multiple Masters and/or Slide Layouts, you can enable slide numbers in Slide Master view on a particular Slide Master so that you can control which slides show the slide number and which don't.

 - Select the View tab of the Ribbon.
-Within the Presentation View group, click the Slide Master button (see Figure 3).
+Under the Master Views group, click the Slide Master button (see Figure 3).

 Figure 3: Slide Master button

 - This opens the Slide Master view, as shown in Figure 4.

 Figure 4: Slide Master view

 - The Slides pane located on the left side of the Slide Master view has one large thumbnail that represents the Slide Master.
 All the smaller thumbnails represent individual Slide Layouts.
 Select the Master or the Layout on the left pane for which you want to enable slide numbers.

 - Select the Insert tab of the Ribbon, and click the Header & Footer button to bring up the familiar dialog box that you last saw in Figure 2 (refer earlier in this page).
 Select the option to enable slide numbers.